The crisis in Jackson shows how climate change is threatening water supplies

 When Central and South Florida experienced a major "100-year" drought in 2000 and 2001, people living in those areas experienced a critical shortage in their water supply.

 "The drought really pushed us to diversify," says Tirusew Asefa, a system decision support manager for Tampa Bay Water, a regional wholesale drinking water utility.
-The event, he says was "a turning point" for the city of Tampa.
+The event, he says was "a turning point" for the provider.

 Officials decided to go for desalination using a process known as reverse osmosis.
 They would pump seawater out of Tampa Bay, send it through high pressure pumps and force it through extremely fine filters, removing the salt in order to make it drinkable.